0dxdev/0dxdev/README.md

 ### What I'm currently learning:
   - Javascript

-I'm interested in contributing to projects, so feel free to reach out to me!
+I’m interested in contributing to projects and collaborating with others—feel free to reach out.

 ### Contact:
  📧dxdev.tech@gmail.com